-As a Small Business Owner, What Insurance Do I Need?
+As a Small Business Owner, What Insurance Do You Need?

 The property coverage in a business insurance policy can help protect the physical property of your business against certain causes (they vary and are specified in your policy).
 This coverage may protect the actual building in which your business is housed, as well as inventory, equipment, furnishings and other property you have there.
 According to the Insurance Information Institute (III), it may also cover other costs, such as equipment breakdowns or the cost of removing debris after a covered loss.